The Student Affairs Section provides useful information for all students.

 Exchange Students can attend an English-led Training Center orientation during Orientation-week (more details announced during orientation).

-National Holidays were classes are held
+National Holidays which classes are held on

 Final Examination Period